felix-hilden/tekore/docs/advanced.rst

 Providing tokens
 ----------------
 The client provides two ways of authenticating requests.
-It accepts an access token in the constructor.
+Firstly it accepts an access token in the constructor.

 .. code:: python

    s = Spotify(token)
    a = s.artist(artist_id)

-A context manager ``token`` is provided for using a particular token for requests within the context.
+Secondly, a context manager ``Spotify.token`` is provided for using a particular token for requests within the context.
 This is particularly handy if one object is created for all requests but requests need to use different tokens, be it due to number of users, token refreshing or scopes.